jeremyong/jeremyong.github.com/about.md

 ---

 Hi.
 I'm a graphics programmer but with broader generalist capabilities also.
-C++ is my primary programming language, but I'm relatively language agnostic (except for a few languages on my naughty list).
+C++ is my primary programming language, but I'm relatively language agnostic.

 I post sporadically, but feedback and/or corrections on my content is always appreciated (see link badges at the top to find me on twitter/linkedin/etc).